wixplosives/engine/docs/vault/root.md

 Cross runtime dependency injection framework.

 Every feature declares it dependencies and its API'S

-Features declares slots - which are integration points that services can inject data to me.
-The reason behind this is separation of concerns.

 Plugins are one way, you can only consume from them.